Adventech/sabbath-school-lessons/src/en/2016-04/01/inside-story.md

 ---
-title:  Inside Story.
-The Conversion of a Convict
+title:  Inside Story
 date:   30/09/2016
 ---

+## The Conversion of a Convict

 ### Part 1
 Alexandru Marin was known among law enforcement officers in much of Romania.
 His name and picture appeared in police stations throughout the country.
 He spent more than a third of his life in prison.